-This consultation document and proposed decision provides the theoretical background for estimating the cost of capital and asks for the views of respondents on a number of specific aspects related to the MCA's proposed methodology and approach in estimating the weighted average cost of capital ("WACC"), including:
+In December 2006, the Malta Communications Authority (hereafter "the Authority" or "MCA") published a Consultation and Proposed Decision on Estimating the cost of capital (hereafter "the Proposed Decision").
+This Proposed Decision addressed the theoretical background for estimating the cost of capital and asked for the views of respondents on a number of specific aspects related to the MCA's proposed methodology and approach in estimating the cost of capital (hereafter "WACC").